Great Start Compensation Support Payment Program

 Requirements and allowable uses of funds

-- Serve a minimum number of children during the funding period.
+- Serve a minimum number of children on at least one day during the funding period.

 - Keep accurate and legible records of the following: